platformsh/platformsh-docs/src/dedicated/support/ps.md

 In addition, we can enable `enchant`, `gearman`, `geoip`, `gmp`, `http`, `pgsql`, `pinba`, `pspell`, `recode`, `tidy`, `xdebug`, `oci8` (PHP5.6 only), or any extension with a pre-existing package in the Debian Apt repository if desired.
 Please request such extensions via a ticket.

 Custom `php.ini` files are not supported on Platform.sh Dedicated.
-However, all php options that can be changed at runtime are still available.
+However, all PHP options that can be changed at runtime are still available.
 For example the memory limit can be changed using `ini_set('memory_limit','1024M');`

 PHP options that can we can change via support ticket include: